Charleston Pirate Tours

 For history and garden lovers, a visit to a plantation is a must-do.
 Find plantations open to the public here.
 For beautiful gardens and a little peace and quiet, visit Mepkin Abbey.
 The plantation dates back to a 1681 land grant.
 In 1949, a large portion was donated to the Catholic Church for use as a Trappist monastery The brothers of Mepkin belong to the Order of Cistercians of the Strict Observance and welcome visitors.

 Charleston is almost as famous for its food as its history.
-Some of our favorite restaurants are Long Island Cafe in the Isle of Palms, Cypress in downtown Charleston, and Magnolia's in downtown Charleston.
+Some of our favorite restaurants are Long Island Cafe in the Isle of Palm, Charleston Grill in downtown Charleston, and Magnolia's in downtown Charleston.

 Want to get married in Charleston?
 Want to make it simple?
 Elope to Charleston can take care of all the details, so you can enjoy yourselves!